sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Select which information you want to share with Nabu Casa' -
+                    text: 'Choose if and what data you’d like to share with Nabu Casa.'
+          -
             type: listItem
             content: